-The following restrictions apply when using IMAGE, TEXT and NTEXT data types:
+The following restrictions apply when using IMAGE and TEXT data types:

-- An unsupported SQL function cannot be used in a SQL statement that accesses a column defined as Microsoft SQL Server data type IMAGE, TEXT or NTEXT. - You cannot use SQLPlus to select data from a column defined as Microsoft SQL Server data type IMAGE, TEXT or NTEXT when the data is greater than 80 characters in length.
-Oracle recommends using ProC or Oracle Call Interface to access such data in a Microsoft SQL Server database. - IMAGE, TEXT and NTEXT data types must be NULLABLE for INSERT or UPDATE to work. - A table including an IMAGE, TEXT or NTEXT column must have a unique index defined on the table or the table must have a separate column that serves as a primary key. - IMAGE, TEXT and NTEXT data cannot be read through pass-through queries. - If a SQL statement is accessing a table including an IMAGE, TEXT or NTEXT column, the statement will be sent to Microsoft SQL Server as two separate statements.
-One statement to access the IMAGE, TEXT or NTEXT column, and a second statement for the other columns in the original statement.
-This will result in two connections to Microsoft SQL Server due to a limitation in the Microsoft ODBC driver which only allows one statement for each connection, which can cause a hang depending on the sequence of SQL statements.
-If this happens, try issuing a commit and separating the statements in different transactions.
+- An unsupported SQL function cannot be used in a SQL statement that accesses a column defined as Sybase data type IMAGE or TEXT. - You cannot use SQLPlus to select data from a column defined as Sybase data type IMAGE or TEXT when the data is greater than 80 characters in length.
+Oracle Corporation recommends using ProC or Oracle Call Interface to access such data in a Sybase database. - IMAGE and TEXT data types must be NULLABLE for INSERT or UPDATE to - A table including a IMAGE or TEXT column must have a unique index defined on the table or the table must have a separate column that serves as a primary key. - IMAGE and TEXT data cannot be read through pass-through queries.